facile-it/facile-it.github.io/content/blog/eng/v-protetto8-11-2024.md

 This talk continued the discussion from the [June edition](https://engineering.facile.it/blog/eng/v-protetto14-6-2024/) of Venerdì Protetto.

-During this talk, we explored examples of protocols and technologies—such as OAuth2 and OpenID, SQL constructs, and ACID properties—that can be important for developers and other IT professionals looking to advance in the tech industry.
-We also delved into IT job interviews, examining common knowledge gaps among candidates, even those with extensive experience.
+During this talk, we explored examples of protocols and technologies — such as *OAuth2* and *OpenID*, *SQL* constructs, and *ACID* properties — that can be important for developers and other IT professionals looking to advance in the tech industry.
+We also delved into IT *job interviews*, examining common knowledge gaps among candidates, even those with extensive experience.

 The final part of the talk was dedicated to an interactive Q&A session, which sparked significant engagement and interest among attendees.